Ciorap88/chess-engine/README.md

 # ciorap-bot

-This is a UCI-compatible chess engine with ~2000 Elo rating (only tested against [Snowy](https://github.com/JasonCreighton/snowy) so far).
+This is a UCI-compatible chess engine with ~2100 Elo rating.

 ### Features